Stormy Daniels' lawyer Michael Avenatti is ready for his star turn

 Avenatti’s account has been particularly active recently, tweeting about his client and Trump multiple times per day.

-Avenatti and Daniels have concocted a crafty stream of stories to feed the media and keep the spotlight on the adult film star.
+Avenatti and Daniels have concocted a crafty stream of stories to feed the media and keep the spotlight on her.
 On Tuesday, the two released a sketch of the man who Daniels says warned her in a Las Vegas car park in 2011 not to make trouble for Trump.

-The stunt was enough to get Trump to acknowledge Daniels and her allegations for the first time, calling the sketch a "con job" in a tweet on Wednesday.
+The stunt was enough to get Trump to acknowledge Daniels and her allegations on Twitter for the first time, calling the sketch a "con job" in a post on Wednesday.

 James Heidenry, editorial director at Bauer Publishing’s entertainment group, which includes the celebrity-driven magazine In Touch that had the first interview with Daniels, said Avenatti was yet to make a media misstep and has maximized exposure for his client — and himself.